beet-software/dorm/README.md

 ## Current scope

-dORM does not expose a general public transaction API.
-Firestore, PostgreSQL, and MySQL use backend transactions internally for selected operations.
+dORM exposes an optional public transaction API through `TransactionalDorm`.
+Memory, BLoC, MySQL, and PostgreSQL implement it.
+Firestore, Firebase Realtime Database, MongoDB, and HTTP do not; some of those engines still use backend transactions internally for individual operations.
 Repository reads support offset-based pages through `peekPage`.
 Current engines declare `OffsetPageRequest` as their accepted page type, so a statically typed `CursorPageRequest` call is rejected by the analyzer.